Meteorkor/Spring-Reference-ko/spring-cloud-netflix/2.1.2.RELEASE/spring-cloud-netflix-ko.md

       defaultZone: http://localhost:8761/eureka/
 ```

-In the preceding example, "defaultZone" is a magic string fallback value that provides the service URL for any client that does not express a preference (in other words, it is a useful default).
+위에 예에서, "defaultZone" is a magic string fallback value that provides the service URL for any client that does not express a preference (in other words, it is a useful default).

 The default application name (that is, the service ID), virtual host, and non-secure port (taken from the `Environment`) are `${spring.application.name}`, `${spring.application.name}` and `${server.port}`, respectively.